San Pablo City, Laguna, the Philippines

 As Casa San Pablo sustained the soul with serenity, so did it nourish the body with good food.
 The B&B was a stop in the renowned southern Tagalog food trail, the Viaje del Sol, showcasing the specialty of Laguna cuisine, kulawo na talong (grilled eggplant in smoked coconut milk).
 I was not big on coconut-based dishes, but this one won me over.

 Innkeeper Boots Alcantara fostered a Laguna brand of homey hospitality.
 The evening we arrived, we found him table hopping in the dining hall, graciously engaging diners in small talk.
-You may opt, of course, to dine in quiet solitude, but his anecdotes about Laguna made for a stimulating dinner conversation.
+His anecdotes about Laguna made for a stimulating dinner conversation.
 He and his wife considered every visitor “a family guest,” and that was exactly how we felt in this casa.

 The next day we hopped over another B&B in the city.
 Developed by another couple, Sitio de Amor was a farm resort, the fruit of their labor of love.
 The lush landscaping was, for the most part, done by the Igorot, the indigenous tribe in northern Philippines that built the ingenious Ifugao Rice Terraces.
 As such, the artificial touches blended seamlessly with nature’s bounty.